jessengatai/okayNowThis.js/README.md

 	// keyframe 1
 	$('#yourstage').okaynowthis('keyframe',0,function(){
-		// some code to run for keyframe 1 with 0 second delay
+		// code to run with no delay, like showing our pause button!

 	// keyframe 2
 	}).okaynowthis('keyframe',1000,function(){
+		// code to run with 1 second delay after keyframe 1

+	// keyframe 3
+	}).okaynowthis('keyframe',500,function(){
-		// some code to run for keyframe 2 with 1000 milliseconds delay
+		// code to run with half second delay after keyframe 2

 	});